Blogs

 The High Seas Treaty

-In June 2023, after nearly two decades of negotiations, the world’s nations reached a landmark agreement under the umbrella of the United Nations Convention on the Law of the Sea (UNCLOS).
-The High Seas Treaty, formally known as the BBNJ Agreement, was adopted.
+In June 2023, after almost two decades of negotiations, the world’s nations reached a landmark agreement under the umbrella of the United Nations Convention on the Law of the Sea (UNCLOS).
+The High Seas Treaty, also known as the BBNJ Agreement, was adopted.

-The High Seas are the vast areas of ocean beyond national borders.
-Together, they make up well over half of the world’s oceans.
-Despite their size and importance, these waters have long lacked strict, binding rules to protect marine biodiversity.
+The High Seas are the extensive areas of ocean beyond national borders, and they make up well over half of the world’s oceans.
+Despite their size and importance, these waters have long lacked the necessary rules to protect marine biodiversity.

 That is now changing.

-In September 2025, the Treaty secured its 60th ratification - the final requirement for it to enter into force.
+In September 2025, the Treaty secured its 60th ratification, needed to enter into force.
 As a result, the Agreement will become legally effective on 17 January 2026, opening a new chapter in global ocean protection.

 What Does the Treaty Do?

-The High Seas Treaty addresses long-standing gaps in how international waters are governed.
-For decades, the high seas were considered a “global commons” open to everyone, but protected by very few rules.
+The High Seas Treaty is addressing long-standing gaps in how international waters are governed.
+For decades, the high seas were considered a “global commons” open to everyone, but protected only by a few rules.

 These are the main elements of the treaty: